muyrety/osmeditor4android/documentation/docs/help/en/Introduction.md

 Tapping the large green floating button on the map screen will show a menu.
 After you've selected one of the items, you will be asked to tap the screen at the location where you want to create the object, pan and zoom continues to work if you need to adjust the map view.

 See [Creating new objects in simple actions mode](Simple%20actions.md) for more information.
-Simple mode os the default for new installs.
+Simple mode is the default for new installs.

 ##### Advanced (long press) mode